 American University Library invites applications from innovative,

-energetic, and service-oriented librarians to fill a continuing
+energetic, and service-oriented librarians to fill a library

-appointment faculty position supporting the Kogod School of
+continuing appointment faculty position for the College of Arts and

 approval.
 Rank will be dependent upon experience and stature in the